 The Biggest Data Breaches & Hacks of 2016 by Industry.

-- Law firms, especially those involved in mergers and acquisition, were targets in 2016.
+- Law firms, especially those involved in mergers and acquisition, wered targets in 2016.
 Hackers are looking for non-public information on companies for purposes of insider trading.
 In March 2016 news broke of fifty law firms, including giants Cravath Swaine & Moore LLP and Weil Gotshal & Manges LLP, targeted by a shadowy group of Russian hackers called Oleras.
-Predictably, plans were announced to bring a class action lawsuit against the attacked firms over the exposure of client information.
+Following the data breach, plans were announced to bring a class action lawsuit against the attacked firms over the exposure of client information.

 - Also in December, the New York Attorney General warned of a scam that involved sending emails to lawyers purporting to be from his office.